 How long does it take to complete the Online Course Designer Credential course?

 The OCDC course usually takes three semesters to complete.
 For the first two semesters, faculty meet weekly with eLearning to design and develop the course.
 The weekly meetings are usually 1-2 hours and faculty typically put in 6-10 hours working on the course outside of the meetings during the development phase.
 In the third semester faculty pilot the course.
 There are also two or three meetings with eLearning during the pilot to review student feedback and the Quality Matters Review results and then make any necessary changes to the course.

 What are the prerequisites for the Online Course Designer Credential course?

-It is recommended that faculty earn the Canvas Users Credential and the Online Teaching Credential before working on the Online Course Designer Credential.
+It is recommended that faculty earn SLCC's Canvas User Credential and SLCC's Online Teacher Credential before working on the Online Course Designer Credential.
 It is also helpful if faculty have taught online, but not required.

 If I have more questions about the Online Course Designer Credential, who can I talk to?